junquant/mlproject/report/report.md

 The model will be selected based on accuracy, precision and recall as well as the computational complexity of training the model.
 Computational complexity is often an important factor in deploying a model.
 Supervised learning methods will explored and used to construct the model.
 The model will then be interpreted to extract insights on how are the actions and subjects classified.

-Hold-out and k-fold cross validation were used for model validation.
-Source control will be done using Github.
+Hold-out and k-fold cross validations were used for model validation.
+Github was used for source control.

 ## About the Data Set

-The PAMAP2 data set available from UCI Machine Learning Repository [(Link)](https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring) consist the data collected from 9 subjects (persons).
-These 9 subjects are mainly employees or students at German Research Center for Artificial Intelligence (DFKI) and each subject performs 12 different physical activities such as sitting, lying, walking and running in a controlled environment - all went through the exact same sequence of activities.
-In addition, 6 optional activities were performed by some of the subjects.
-In this project optional activities will be out of the scope.
+The PAMAP2 data set available from UCI Machine Learning Repository [(Link)](https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring) consists of data collected from 9 human subjects.
+Each subject performed 18 different physical activities in a controlled environment and in the exact same sequence of activities, 7 of which were optional activities.
+These 7 activities were considered out of the scope of this project.
 The activities performed by each subject is summarized into the table below.

 ![Activity Summary](../plots/subj_summary.png)

-The 11 activities in scope for this projects are:
+The 11 activities in scope for this projects were:
 * Lying
 * Sitting
 * Standing